Sunday, March 8, 2026

 The result: your most important feedback tool is becoming invisible.

 Every question you add costs you completions.
-The data is clear:
+Industry benchmarks consistently show a steep falloff as length grows:

 The rule: Each question must pass a single test—"Will this answer change a decision I make this quarter?"
 If the answer is no, cut it.